irllukee/InkSlate/Desktop/InkSlate/TERMS_OF_SERVICE.md

 ## Description of Service

 InkSlate is a personal productivity application that allows users to:
-- Create and organize notes
+- Create and organize notes with rich text formatting, folders, and search
 - Manage tasks and to-do lists
-- Track places and reviews
+- Track places and reviews with comprehensive ratings, food types, and timing
 - Store recipes and ingredients
-- Maintain journals and quotes
+- Maintain journals with writing prompts, streak tracking, and categorized prompts
+- Collect and organize quotes
+- Manage entertainment watchlists with TMDB integration, live search, and favorites
+- Create mind maps for visual thinking
-- Sync data across Apple devices (optional)
+- Sync data across Apple devices via CloudKit (optional)

 ## User Responsibilities